sunnery7/the-gateway-people/content/posts/hajia-monsurat-abeke-olori.md

 ---
 title: Hajia Monsurat Abeke Olori
-headline: "Alhaja Abeke Olori: Woman with strong and undaunted will to succeed in life"
+headline: Woman with strong and undaunted will to succeed in life
 date: 2024-05-15T20:54:00.000Z
 category: interview
 topstory: false